Chromotopia: Bridging The Past & Present

 What are Chromotopia?

-Using either the natural, available sunlight and/or projectors, Coeln develops her work on-site using a variety of colour filters to shed a new light on the chosen areas in vibrant hues and textures that enrich the space and engage it with its past.
+Using either the natural, available sunlight and/or projectors, Coeln develops her work on-site using a variety of color filters to shed a new light on the chosen areas in vibrant hues and textures that enrich the space and engage it with its past.

 Video showcasing the Chromotopia installed inside Saint Stephen’s Cathedral in Vienna

-Victoria Coeln’s Chromotopia have been installed in a variety of UNESCO World Heritage sites, such as Saint Stephen’s Cathedral in Vienna as well as Ephesus, Cappadocia and Göbekli Tepe in Turkey.
+Victoria Coeln’s Chromotopia have been installed in a variety of UNESCO World Heritage sites, such as Saint Stephen’s Cathedral in Vienna as well as Ephesus, Cappadocia, and Göbekli Tepe in Turkey.
 To her, Chromotopia represent the connection between historic and contemporary space.

 Victoria Coeln describes Chromotopia as “laboratories of vision and an instrument of insight.
 They result from the merging of current scientific knowledge about the phenomenon of light with ancient knowledge of mysticism and spirituality.”